 Procurement software allows controllers to use the purchase order to evaluate the man-hours, wages, and even costs, such as lighting and heating expenses, office supplies and furniture.

 This helps to determine the overall production cost of any product.
 Such information provides answers to many questions concerning the performance, for example on how to improve the effectiveness and how to determine budgets for the next financial period.
-More information about costs when working with suppliers can be found here.

 5. Purchase Order Helps to Find Performance Problem